Skip to main content

 Making Authenticated Requests

-Include your API key in the X-Api-Key header:
+Include your API key as a Bearer token in the Authorization header:

 Using Environment Variables